nightsense/nightshell/README.md

 Once you've installed this repository (step 1), your nightsense-designed theme will work properly in terminal vim (provided the terminal application is compatible).

 However, if **different themes** are used in the terminal and vim, the vim theme will persist in the terminal after vim is closed.
-In order to restore the terminal theme upon exiting vim, you can add a shell function that restores the terminal theme upon vim exit.
+In order to restore the terminal theme upon exiting vim, you can wrap the `vim` command in a shell function.

 #### bash/zsh